N-Hoque/salah/README.md

 ## Acknowledgement

 This library is based on the [Adhan](https://github.com/batoulapps/Adhan) library by Batoul Apps.
 All astronomical calculations are high precision equations directly from the book [Astronomical Algorithms](http://www.willbell.com/math/mc1.htm) by Jean Meeus.

-## License

-Salah is licensed under a three clause BSD License.
-It basically means: do whatever you want with it as long as the copyright in Salah sticks around, the conditions are not modified and the disclaimer is present.
-Furthermore you must not use the names of the authors to promote derivatives of the software without written consent.

-The full license text can be found in the `LICENSE` file.